Configure Snowflake OAuth for Custom Clients¶

 If this behavior is necessary with your OAuth workflow, use External OAuth instead.

-For more information, see Using Secondary Roles with External OAuth.
+For more information, see Using secondary roles with External OAuth.

-Step 1: Create a Snowflake OAuth Integration¶
+Create a Snowflake OAuth integration¶

-Create a Snowflake OAuth integration using the CREATE SECURITY INTEGRATION (Snowflake OAuth) command.
+Create a Snowflake OAuth integration using the

 Note